Marvin Gray

-Marvin Gayle Gray (August 7, 1954 – July 23, 2013) was an American serial killer who gained fame in the 2000s due to his deviant behavior.
+Marvin Gayle Gray (August 7, 1954 – July 23, 2013) was an American serial killer.
 Being a powerlifter, Gray, while imprisoned, achieved incredible results in powerlifting, almost breaking world records.
 Since 1992, relying on his physical strength, he committed several rapes and murders of fellow inmates, which resulted in taking exceptional measures against Gray by putting him in a high-security prison's solitary confinement cell, restriction of movement within the prison and others.

-In the 2000s, he was considered the most dangerous prisoner in the state of Colorado, being convicted of one murder and confirmed to have committed at least two other murders, personally confessing to killing 41 people across 8 different states from 1971 to 1992.
+In the 2000s, he was considered the most dangerous prisoner in the state of Colorado, being convicted of one murder and confirmed to have committed at least two others, personally confessing to killing 41 people across 8 different states from 1971 to 1992.
 However, the credibility of his testimony continued to be disputed until his death.

 Early life

 Marvin Gayle Gray was born on August 7, 1954, in Princeton, Caldwell County in rural Kentucky.
-He was the 7th child in a family of 10 children.
-From the age of 4 years, Marvin began to suffer from panic attacks, and as a result of which he had to spend the next 7 years taking drugs containing methamphetamines.
-Since early childhood, Marvin was attracted to work in the tobacco fields and labor discipline industries.
+He was the seventh of 10 children.
+At the age of four, he began to suffer from panic attacks, and as a result he spent the next seven years taking medications containing methamphetamines.
+Since early childhood, he was attracted to work in the tobacco fields and labor discipline industries.

-His panic attacks ended in 1965, when his father suffered from a heart attack, after which the main responsibilities for raising children and running the family's budget fell on the shoulders of Marvin's mother.
-At the same time, having freed himself from excessive parental care, his behavior changed dramatically, with his grades and discipline plummeting.
-Marvin was first arrested at the age of 12, and subsequently convicted of infiltrating into foreign property and theft, and was sent to an institution for juvenile offenders.
+In 1965, his father suffered a heart attack, after which the main responsibilities for raising children and running the family's budget fell on the shoulders of his mother.
+At the same time, his behavior changed dramatically, with his grades and discipline plummeting.
+He was first arrested at the age of 12, and subsequently convicted of infiltrating into foreign property and theft, and was sent to an institution for juvenile offenders.

-According to Gray, an informal hierarchy of minors reigned in the institution, where the youngest and most physically weak were subjected to sexual violence and all kinds of humiliation.
-Being in this institution, Gray's psycho-emotional state changed a lot, he learned self-defense, and also acquired destructive feelings such as rage, hatred towards elders and representatives of the law, as well as moral-psychological traits such as cruelty and callousness.
+According to Gray, an informal hierarchy of minors reigned in the institution, where the youngest and most physically weak were subjected to sexual violence and humiliation.
 When he was released in 1968, he began his criminal career.
 On the first day of school, he was expelled for carrying deadly weapons and threatening school officials.